 In the past I shared ideas that saved you $10,000 or more per year.
 I also shared numerous other ways to reduce your tax burden by smaller amounts.
 And, of course, retirement accounts and the Health Savings Account provide plenty of tax reducing power, too.

 That is all small change compared to what I share today.
 Today the gloves come off.
 Today you will learn how to peal massive amounts off your tax bill.
 I am talking about taking six figures and more from the IRS and putting it into your pocket legally.
-No jail required.

 This program applies to investment properties and businesses with a building.
-All other can safely skip today’s post.
+All others can safely skip today’s post.
 Or you can read it and share it with someone who owns rental properties or a commercial building.
 You will make a lifelong friend if you do.

 The most dreaded words a salesperson can here are, “I need to talk it over with my accountant.”

 Accountants have a reputation for breaking deals.
 Behind the scenes we are actually called ‘Deal Breakers’ as a derogatory term.
 But the name isn’t fair.
 What we really are doing is protecting our clients.